fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 | [lapce](https://github.com/lapce/lapce) | N; maybe it has it but if so it isn't easily discoverable. |
 | [zee](https://github.com/zee-editor/zee) | N |

 This doesn't seem to be in any editor.

+**IMPORTANT**: However not only is Auto Save lacking but Lapce allows you to quit without prompting for save.
+I only just discovered that or I'd have cut it from the options right here.
+That's not just user hostile but basic hating on the user (imho).

 ### Extensibility